hide-nari/helper-sample/README.md

 - If divisible by 3, it returns “fizz”.
 - If divisible by 5, it returns “buzz”.

+- Extends - If divisible by 30, it returns uppercase words.

 ## Update Rules

 When updating, execute the following command.